-Child Custody Recommending Counseling (previously called "mediation").
+Child Custody Recommending Counseling.

-Except as otherwise ordered by the court, before a hearing on any disputed issue of custody or visitation, the parties must attend and participate in child custody recommending counseling either with a court-court connected counselor at FCS or with a private (also referred to as a non-court connected) custody counselor at the parties' own expense.

 A. FCS Counseling Sessions.
-The court will set the FCS counseling session date on the RFO, Form JC-300.
-Detailed and important information about FCS counseling procedures before, during and after the counseling session is available online or from FCS (local Form SDSC FCS-022) and should be read by the parties no later than one week before the session.
-Absent a court order, an FCS session may be set only once every twelve months.
+Detailed and important information about FCS counseling procedures before, during and after the counseling session is available online or from FCS (Family Court Services Child Custody

+Recommended Counseling Information Sheet, form SDSC FCS-022) and should be read by the parties no later than one week before the session.

+B. Absent a court order, an FCS session may be set only once every twelve months.

-B. Cancellation, Rescheduling and Sanctions.
+C Cancellation, Rescheduling and Sanctions.

 - 1. Cancellation.
-Absent direction by the court, a party may cancel an FCS session no later than two court days before the session if the custody/visitation issue is settled, the parties are using a private counselor, or the other party has not received timely notice of the session date.
-The moving party must notify FCS of the cancellation which may be done by calling the FCS office directly. - 2.
+A party may cancel an FCS session no later than two court days before the session.
+The moving party must notify FCS of the cancellation by calling their office directly.
+The cancellation must be based on one of the following reasons: - a.
+The custody/visitation issue is settled. - b.
+The parties are using a private counselor. - c.
+The other party has not received timely notice of the session date. - 2.
 Rescheduling.
-Parties may reschedule the FCS session one time by stipulation by notifying FCS no later than two court days before the appointment.
+Parties may reschedule an FCS session one time by stipulation by notifying FCS no later than two court days before the appointment.
 All subsequent requests to reschedule require a court order. - 3.
 Sanctions.
-Failure to timely cancel or reschedule an FCS session or failure to attend the counseling session may subject the offending party to monetary sanctions of up to \$1,500 pursuant to Code of Civil Procedure section 177.5. - C. Materials for FCS Review.
-No writings or other materials may be submitted to FCS for the counselor's review absent a court order or at the request of FCS.
-Copies of any documents submitted to FCS must be provided to the other party concurrently with the submission to FCS. - D. Ex Parte Communication with FCS.
-Ex parte communications between FCS counselors, parties, attorneys, including minors' counsel, are governed by Family Code sections 216 and 1818. - E. Peremptory Challenge.
-A peremptory challenge of an FCS counselor is not allowed. - F. Counselor Reassignment due to a Conflict of Interest.
-Before or during a counseling session, if a party or the counselor discovers a conflict of interest, the matter shall be brought to the attention of Family Court Services management for consideration of reassignment to a different counselor. - G. Complaint Procedure.
-Complaints about an FCS counselor must be submitted on the FCS Complaint (local Form SDSC FCS-044) which is available online or from FCS.
+Failure to timely cancel or reschedule an FCS session or failure to attend the counseling session may subject the offending party to monetary sanctions of up to \$1,500 pursuant to Code of Civil Procedure section 177.5. - D. Materials for FCS Review.
+No writings or other materials may be submitted to FCS for the counselor's review absent a court order or at the request of FCS. - E. Ex Parte Communication with FCS.
+Ex parte communications between FCS counselors, parties, attorneys, including minors' counsel, are governed by Family Code section 216 and California Rules of Court, rule 5.235. - F. Peremptory Challenge.
+A peremptory challenge of an FCS counselor is not allowed. - G. Counselor Reassignment due to a Conflict of Interest.
+Before or during a counseling session, if a party or the counselor discovers a conflict of interest, the matter must be brought to the attention of Family Court Services management for consideration of reassignment to a different counselor. - H. Complaint Procedure.
+Complaints about an FCS counselor must be submitted on the Family Court Services Complaint Form (form SDSC FCS-044) which is available online or from FCS.
 A complaint may not be based on a party or an attorney's dissatisfaction or disagreement with the counselor's recommendation or a related court order.

-(Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014)
+(Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015)

-Non-Confidentiality; Recommendation
+Non-Confidentiality and Recommendation.